roles-ansible/role-scalelite/README.md

  Minimum Server Requirements
 -----------------------
-For the Scalelite Server, the minimum recommended server requirements are:
+For the Scalelite Server, the minimum recommended server requirements are: *(based on the *[official Repo](https://github.com/blindsidenetworks/scalelite.git).

  + 4 CPU Cores
  + 8 GB Memory